Davenchy/media-share/README.md

 ## Screenshots

 To get a quick preview of the webapp's interface, including various screens, check out the [Screenshots file](images.md).

+## Real-Time Updates with Server-Sent Events (SSE)

+MediaShare utilizes **Server-Sent Events (SSE)** to provide real-time updates to users.
+When any user action (such as media upload, update, deletion, like, or unlike) occurs, other users listening to the events will receive a **refresh notification** to refetch the latest media.
+Key points:

+- SSE is integrated into the backend at the `/events` endpoint, which is **auth-guarded**.
+- Each client subscribes to `/events` upon login to receive updates.
+- The triggering user does not receive the event themselves, ensuring efficient data handling.
+- The events system is **debounced with a 2-second delay** to reduce server load from frequent updates.

+For detailed instructions on enabling SSE in the backend and frontend, refer to the respective `README` files.

 ## Project Structure